 December 13, 2021 | Erin Bluvas, firstname.lastname@example.org

-UofSC was just 90 minutes down the road from where Erin Quinn grew up, but it wasn’t just the proximity of the state’s flagship university that appealed to the Spartanburg native.
+UofSC was just 90 minutes down the road from where Erin Quinn grew up, but it wasn’t only the proximity of the state’s flagship university that appealed to the Spartanburg native.
 She fell in love with the campus during her tour and was excited about the many opportunities the university offered students to become involved in college life.

 “The community here is like no other, and despite attending a school with 30,000 other students, I always see someone I know when I’m walking around campus,” Quinn says.
 “It just feels like home.”